vivaria/edisonrul.ing/docs/source/cards/e/elemental-hero-storm-neos.md

 ### Card Rulings

-●Elemental Hero Storm Neos' effect that destroys Spell and Trap Cards is an Ignition Effect.
+*   Elemental Hero Storm Neos' effect that destroys Spell and Trap Cards is an Ignition Effect.